 Aloes, like other succulents, do not need too much water - in fact, you can easily accidentally kill an Aloe by overwatering.
 It's therefore important to make sure that it is allowed to dry out completely between waterings.

-Find out more about The Best Way to Water Your Aloe Vera
+Find out more about: The Best Way to Water Your Aloes

 Like almost all other plants, succulents need nutrients to grow and stay healthy.

-Find out more about How to Fertilize Your Aloe Vera
+Find out more about: How to fertilize Succulents

 Most plants require repotting every now and then in order to stay happy and healthy.
 However, repotting can be stressful to plants, so it's important to do it carefully and not too often.

-Find out more about How to Repot Your Aloe Vera
+Find out more about: The best way to repot your Aloe Vera